ssc-spc-ccoe-cei/gcp-documentation/Developer/Guide.md

 ### Permissions

 Your team (developers) gets granted `Viewer` role on the GCP project in the Dev organization only.
-To enforce separation of duties, it is the application operator that is granted that same role for the UAT and PROD organization.
+To enforce separation of duties, it is the application operator that is granted that same role for the PREPROD and PROD organization.

 ### Working with GCP